 Benefits of Wilderness Therapy

-Other than anecdotal reports, there is limited data signifying effective treatment results.
+Other than anecdotal reports, limited data is signifying effective treatment results.
 One research report indicates improved behavior and mood both during treatment and afterward.
 (Behrens, 2010)

 This study however did not have a control group and included self-reports from participants.
 It was not clear if participants filled these forms out during their treatment (which may have involved duress) or upon release from the treatment program.